If you've been thinking of welcoming a Shiba Inu into your home - welcome to the club!

 However Shiba Inus are simply not cute faces.

 They're a unique breed of dog that requires an owner to thoroughly understand their personality, traits, and needs.

 All to often, Shiba Inus wind up in shelters because the new owners realized all too quickly that looks aren't everything.

 Reason: You want a Shiba because you want a loving companion.

 A Shiba is not.

-Is not a typical affection loving, uber sweet and playful dog like a typical Lab or Golden Retriever.
-Of course there are exceptions to the rule but this is a well-known fact among those knowledgeable about the breed.
+Is not a typical affection loving, sweet and playful dog like a Labrador or Golden Retriever.

-So if you want a affectionate, playful and attentive dog a Shiba Inu should not be in your top 10.
+So if you want a affectionate, playful and attentive dog - cross the Shiba Inu off your list.